 Ryan J Boyd

 Ryan joined the group in 2023 from the University of Washington where he got a B.S. in Atmospheric Science (climate and chemistry) and studied methane plumes with satellite imagery.
-His research interests include studying atmospheric chemistry and ways in-situ instrumentation can be used to solve problems with air pollution and climate change.
-He is also interested in the policy applications of the group's work, including implications for national emission inventories and the hydrogen economy.
+His research at Princeton focuses on air pollution in East and Southeast Asia, including source of atmospheric ammonia and how it contributes to fine particle formation.
+He is also interested in the policy applications of the group's work, including bias correcting models in SE Asia, improving national emission inventories and studying the possible environmental effects of a hydrogen economy.

 M.A.
 Civil and Environmental Engineering - Princeton University (2025)